jules2689/trudeau/docs/2020-04-18/pre_news.md

 **Rosemary**:

 B. C. is already having that conversation.
-Of course they were testing at much higher rate than other provinces and according to their public health officer, Bonnie Henry have flattened out the curve.
+Of course they were testing at much higher rate than other provinces and according to their public health officer, Bonnie Henry, have flattened out the curve.
 There was a move last night that came late in the day by the federal government to start I guess putting different measures in place as things ease up.